 Candidates must provide copies of documentation verifying their eligibility credentials with the completed application to include:

 In addition to the above, candidates must also be able to: drive an emergency vehicle, have excellent communications skills (in person, over the radio/telephone, and written), work a variety of shifts, perform a wide variety of duties with accuracy and speed under pressure, provide basic/advanced life support patient care, follow safety protocols, read maps and find locations within the County, perform calmly in emergency situations, and other EMT/Paramedic related duties.

 Knowledge must include, but is not limited to: laws and regulations of US DOT, FCC, DEA and SCDHEC in regard to the practice of emergency medical services, County and EMS policies and procedures, Charleston County geography, vehicle extrication and rescue principles, patient stabilization, medical terminology, and defensive driving techniques.
 The EMT/Paramedic is responsible for providing basic/advanced life support patient care, communicating appropriately, ensuring the readiness of vehicles and equipment, maintaining uniforms and stations, attending training, and following safety guidelines and medical protocols.

-The goal of our hiring process is to give all applicants an equal opportunity at employment while selecting the most qualified candidates.
-Applications are received by the County Human Resources department and forwarded to our agency in a batch following the close of the current application deadline.
-Applicants must be National Registry or SC DHEC certified (not provisional status) to be considered.
+The goal of our hiring process is to give all applicants an equal opportunity at employment, while selecting the most qualified candidates.
+Applications are received by the Charleston County Human Resources department and released periodically to our department.

 The first month of employment consists of a formal orientation program.
 This program includes formal classes in ambulance driving, county geographic and hospital familiarization, departmental operations and logistics, blood borne and airborne pathogens, hazardous materials operations, communications and supply, as well as time spent riding as third crew on a medic unit.